arafatm/arafatm.github.io/_articles/agile/shape-up.md

 again in the future.

-Even if the conditions are met to consider extending the project, we still prefer to be disciplined and enforce the `appetite` for most projects.
-The two-week `cool-down` usually provides enough slack for a team with a few too many `must-haves` to ship before the next cycle starts.
+Even if the conditions are met to consider extending the project, we still prefer to be disciplined and enforce the **appetite** for most projects.
+The two-week **cool-down** usually provides enough slack for a team with a few too many **must-haves** to ship before the next cycle starts.
 But this shouldn’t become a habit.
 Running into cool-down either points back to a problem in the shaping process or a performance problem with the team.

 xxx

-## Move On | Shape Up
+## Move On

 ### Let the storm pass[](#let-the-storm-pass)